 How to Clean Hardwood Floors the Right Way

-If you want your investment to last for many years to come, it’s time to learn to clean hardwood floors correctly.
+If you want your investment to last for many years to come, you’ll need to learn how to clean hardwood floors correctly.
 Dousing them in soap and water is certainly not the way to go.
-By using the proper techniques, you’ll help your beautiful floors last a lifetime – and enjoy their original color and features over the years.
+By using the proper techniques, you’ll help your beautiful floors last a lifetime – and enjoy the original color and features over the years.

 1. Sweep and Vacuum Regularly

-On a daily basis, pick up a broom and remove the noticeable dirt.
+On a daily basis, use a dry microfiber cloth or broom to sweep your floors.
 Then, at least once a week, thoroughly vacuum your hardwood floors.
-If possible, deactivate the brush roll on your vacuum, which can scratch the floor as you clean.
+If possible, deactivate the brush roll on your vacuum, as this can scratch the floor as you clean.

 2. Clean Old Dirt Buildup